Steakout introduces Michelin-star inspired burger menu

 Steakout has recently taken what some might see as steps towards improving their menu, while others as an improvement that’s been a long time in coming.

-Nevertheless, it was surprising to learn that in spite of what one can imagine being quite an expensive endeavour, the experience of said chef was only restricted to their burger menu.
-One would think, given their name, that their steaks would also be given a makeover of sorts.
+What did surprise us, however, was that the experience of this chef was restricted to only their burger menu.
+One would think, given their name, that their steaks would also have received a makeover of sorts.

 Although for one reason or another we didn’t have a steak that day, we never bothered going back on account of the overall experience.